Chapter 6: The Roadmap

 There’s a particular kind of paralysis that strikes halfway through a research project.
 You’ve read thirty articles.
 You have notes scattered across multiple documents.
 You’ve identified three interesting theories and five possible research questions.
 You can see connections everywhere, and the project feels simultaneously too small (just one study?) and too large (how will I ever finish this?).

-The problem isn’t lack of ideas—it’s lack of focus.
+The problem isn’t lack of ideas.
+It’s lack of focus.
 You haven’t made the difficult choices that transform a cloud of possibilities into a concrete plan.

 This is what a research prospectus forces: clarity through constraint.
-By the end of this chapter, you’ll distill everything you’ve gathered—curiosity, sources, theoretical frameworks—into a single page that answers three questions: What are you studying?
+By the end of this chapter, you’ll distill everything you’ve gathered, curiosity, sources, theoretical frameworks, into a single page that answers three questions: What are you studying?
 Why does it matter?
 How will you do it?

 The prospectus isn’t busywork.
 It’s a diagnostic tool.
 If you can’t articulate your project clearly on one page, you don’t yet understand it well enough to begin.